Watch Diana's First Season Of 'The Crown' With Us

 Every parent has a favourite child, including Margaret Thatcher, whose favourite son Mark Thatcher (Freddie Fox) went missing in 1982.
 The race car driver disappeared during the Paris-Dakar rally, vanishing into the Saraha desert.
 Mark and his teammates were missing for six days before a rescue pilot located them.
 When Mark returns home, his mother lavishes him with attention, deeply annoying Mark's twin sister Carol (Rebecca Humphries).
 She eventually calls her mother out on not having good relationships with women, blaming it on Margaret's rough history with her own mother.
 Margaret says she didn't respect her mother because she was "weak" and only wanted to be a housewife.
 Again, that’s not feminism.

-According to the Independent, it's true that Maragaret and her mother Beatrice Roberts had a strained relationship.
+According to the Independent, it's true that Margaret and her mother Beatrice Roberts had a strained relationship.
 Margaret never even mentioned Beatrice in her memoir, though she lavished over stories about her father.
-The Independent noted that Maragret once said of her mother, "I loved her dearly, but after I was 15 we had nothing more to say to each other."
+The Independent noted that Margaret once said of her mother, "I loved her dearly, but after I was 15 we had nothing more to say to each other."

 After learning from Margaret that Mark was her favourite child, the Queen asks Philip if he has a favourite amongst their four children.
 Without skipping a beat, Philip says that Princess Anne is his.
 The Queen says she doesn't think she has one, but just in case Phillip is right, she arranges individual formal meetings with her kids to determine if she does have a favourite.